kamiliano1/room-homepage/README.md

 },
 ```

-During resizing page from big to small last row of the grid acting weird and I added another media query.
-It work better that before but still it has white spaces but I could't figured out another way to solve this problem.
+During resizing the page from big to small last row of the grid acted weird and I added another media query.
+It work better than before but still it has white spaces but I couldn't figured out another way to solve this problem.

 ## Author